jameshfisher/jameshfisher.com/_posts/2017-03-02-submitting-app-build-to-itunes-connect.md

 ---
-title: "Submitting an app build to iTunes Connect"
+title: "How to submit an app build to iTunes Connect"
 justification: "I'm releasing Vidrio this month.
 Part of the release process is build submission."
 ---